s21toolkit/s21.nvim/README.md

       init = true,
       -- Settings for docker and psql requires docker and overseer postgres = {
+        password = 'somepassword',
+        user = 'someuser',
+        db = 'school21'
         port = 5432,
-        user = 'someuser',
-        password = 'somepassword'
       },
       -- Control mapping for psql cli
       keymap = {
         psqlexec = '<leader>p', -- execute sql
-        prevex = ',', -- go to previous excercise (no exec) nextex = '.', -- go to next exercise (exec with tests if test.sql found in the same folder) test = '<leader>\'', -- run tests for current exercise if exists }
+        testexec = '<leader>\'', -- run tests for current exercise if exists (test.sql) nextexec = '\'', -- go to next exercise (exec with tests if test.sql found in the same folder) prevex = ',', -- go to previous excercise (no exec) nextex = '.', -- go to next exercise (no exec) }
     },
   },